 Required rotations for each PG year are listed below:

-PGY-1 PGY-2 PGY-3 PGY-4 Obstetrics REI MIS Gynecology Gynecology Harrisburg Outpatient Uro-gynecology Office Practice Gynecology MFM Oncology Night Float MFM Harrisburg Obstetrics Oncology Night Float Night Float Harrisburg Elective Outpatient
+PGY-1 PGY-2 PGY-3 PGY-4 Obstetrics REI MIGS Gynecology FPMRS/MIGS Harrisburg Outpatient FPMRS Office Practice Gynecology MFM Oncology Night Float MFM Harrisburg Obstetrics Oncology Research Night Float Night Float Harrisburg Night Float Elective Outpatient REI

 Descriptions of each rotation and its associated knowledge and technical objectives can be found in the Obstetrics & Gynecology Resident Manual - Appendix A.

 - Are there opportunities to do "away" rotations?

 Elective rotations, both within the institution and at non-affiliated institutions are built into the second half of the PGY3 year.
 Electives are decided by each resident and approved by the faculty and GME Office.
 Electives regarding any area of women's health are appropriate.

 - Is there a formal mentoring program for new residents, and do faculty serve as mentors?

 All residents are provided with the opportunity to select a formal faculty mentor, although it is not required.
 Most mentorship relationships develop informally through the resident's involvement in research activities.
 If a resident is identified as being someone who may benefit from structured mentoring at anytime during residency, a faculty mentor is often selected with the aid of the Program Director.

 - Are research opportunities provided to residents?
 Is this a required experience?